veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

    - **Exclusive min**: Select "Yes" if you want the minimum value to be exclusive (meaning values equal to the minimum are invalid).
 Select "No" if you want the minimum to be inclusive.
 This field is only relevant if you've provided a "Min" value.
    - **Max (optional)**: Enter the maximum allowed numerical value.
 This field is only applicable if you've selected a numerical data type (Integer, Float, etc.) or haven't specified a data type.
    - **Exclusive max**: Select "Yes" if you want the maximum value to be exclusive.
 Select "No" if you want it to be inclusive.
 This field is only relevant if you've provided a "Max" value.
    - **Pattern (optional)**: Enter a regular expression to define an allowed pattern for string values (for example, for validating email or phone number formats).
-This field is only applicable if you've selected "String" as the data type or haven't specified a data type.
+This field is only applicable if you've not selected "Boolean" as the data type.
-   - **Enum (optional)**: Enter a comma-separated list of allowed values.
+   - **Enum (optional)**: Add a value one by one.
 For example, you might enter "US, CA, MX" for a country code field.
 This field is useful for restricting values to a predefined set.
 Select Add to add the enum values.
    - **Fallback value (optional)**: Enter a default value that will be used if the data fails validation and you've set the "Severity" to "Correction" when applying the validation rule to a column.
 This is useful for automatically correcting invalid data.
 The information icon next to the field clarifies its function.
 5. **Must not be empty**: Select "Yes" to specify that the field cannot be empty.
-This adds an implicit "Required" validation.
 Select "No" if empty values are acceptable.
 6. **Error message**: Enter the message to be displayed if the data does not pass the validation.
 Be descriptive and user-friendly.
 Use magic numbers {0}, {1}, {2}, and {3} for dynamic messages (column name, value, row index, rule name).
 7. Optionally, to cancel the changes, select Cancel.
 8. To save the changes in the validation rule, select **Save**.